RenierM26/ha-ezviz/README.md

 must still succeed.
 Push shutdown errors do not prevent unloading the integration.
 Unloading waits at most five seconds for push cleanup; if an SDK call is still pending, cleanup continues in the background when that call returns.
+Failed cleanup retains the client and retries every five minutes; a replacement push client is not created until the previous client has stopped successfully.

 ## Configure per-camera options